 Although definitive final research isn’t yet complete, Bugbee’s research so far indicates that far red photons, properly combined with other wavelengths, may help cannabis growers reduce bloom phase duration while increasing bloom phase production and profits.

-Using grow lights when you’re guided by Bugbee’s science videos and data you get from his meters, you can enhance growth rate, plant vigor, harvest weight, plant height, and production of cannabinoids and terpenoids.
+If you have a versatile grow light with an adjustable spectrum and are guided by Bugbee’s science videos and data you get from his meters, you can enhance growth rate, plant vigor, harvest weight, plant height, and production of cannabinoids and terpenoids.

 Bloom phase internode length, for example, can be shortened by the application of specific light spectra at specific times during flowering.